netham45/screamrouter/Readme/debian-screamrouter.md

    ./build.sh
    ```

-5. Generate a certifcate for HTTPS:
+5. Generate a certificate for HTTPS:

    Or provide your own in the cert/ folder